allegro/blog/_posts/2024-08-19-how-to-come-back-to-programming.md

 I know that not everyone has a team as cool as mine at Allegro.
 But I believe everyone should understand the challenges of returning to work after several months.
 It would be beneficial if companies introduced extra onboarding programs for employees returning after long breaks and placed more emphasis on addressing their needs.
 This approach would enable them to quickly adapt and fulfill their duties effectively.
 Which is a win for both sides.
 And not because these people need to be favored, but because their situation is specific.

 If you are coming back after a long break, enjoy your return to professional life.
 Remember that a break is not the end of the world.
 Keep your head up, do your thing.
 You don’t even know how quickly you will settle in the old-new reality.
-After some time, you will start working as if nothing had ever changed.
+After some time, you will start working as if nothing had ever changed or you will be just a new version of yourself.